Popular now on KPCC

-Kristen joined public radio after spending more than a decade at CBS News, where she was a producer for The CBS Evening News and an Associate Producer at 60 Minutes II.
+Kristen joined SCPR after spending more than a decade at CBS News, where she was a producer for the CBS Evening News and an associate producer at 60 Minutes II.

 Muller is a John S. Knight Journalism Fellow.
 She is the winner of national Emmy and Alfred I. duPont-Columbia Awards and was a Gerald Loeb Award finalist .
 She's filed stories for NPR and spent a year at KCRW as a Producer for Which Way L.A.? and To the Point.

 Stories by Kristen Muller